imclaren/ulimit/README.md

 # ulimit
-ulimit.SetMax() allows users to set the maximum possible filesystem ulimit.
+ulimit.SetMax() is go code that allows users to set the maximum possible filesystem ulimit.

 In theory, when we run the following code, we should be able to set the ulimit (rLimit.Cur) to any number up to rLimit.Max: